JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-primitive-data-types-from-c.md

 one also has the following type qualifiers in C language: `const`, `volatile`, `restruct`, `atomic`.

-The best way to see how C data types are visible in Kotlin/Native is to try it.
-We create a C library using all those types and see how Kotlin/Native uses it.
-You may check [Interop with C Libraries](interop-with-c.html) tutorial for more details on how Kotlin/Native interop works.
-In this tutorial we focus more on how types are mapped.
+The best way to see how C data types are visible in Kotlin is to try it

-## Example C Library
+## An Example C Library

-We create a `lib.h` file to demonstrate function signatures:
+We create a `lib.h` file to see how C functions are mapped into Kotlin:
 ```c
 #ifndef LIB2_H_INCLUDED
 #define LIB2_H_INCLUDED